Raymond L. Acosta

 Raymond L. Acosta (May 31, 1925 – December 23, 2014) was a United States district judge of the United States District Court for the District of Puerto Rico.

 Education and career

 Born in New York City, New York, Acosta after serving in the United States Navy from 1943 to 1946, during World War II, and participated in the D-Day Invasion of Normandy (Utah Beach) attended Rutgers School of Law – Newark where received a Juris Doctor in 1951.
-He was in private practice of law in Hackensack, New Jersey, from 1953 to 1954, and was then a special agent at the F.B.I. field office in San Diego, California, Washington, D.C., and Miami, Florida, from 1954 to 1958.
+He was in private practice of law in Hackensack, New Jersey, from 1953 to 1954, and was then a special agent at the Federal Bureau of Investigation field office in San Diego, California, Washington, D.C., and Miami, Florida, from 1954 to 1958.
 He was an Assistant United States Attorney in San Juan, Puerto Rico, from 1958 to 1961.
 Acosta went into private practice in San Juan from 1962 to 1980, specializing in banking and trust litigation.
 In 1980 President Jimmy Carter named him United States Attorney for the District of Puerto Rico, serving until 1982.